How to Open a File or Folder in Windows 11 Terminal (CMD)

 What is Windows Terminal?

-Windows Terminal is this new app from Microsoft that lets you use different command-line tools like Command Prompt (CMD), PowerShell, and Azure Cloud Shell all in one place.
-It starts up with PowerShell, which is great for managing your system because it can do more stuff than CMD.
+Windows Terminal is the new app from Microsoft that lets you use different command-line tools like Command Prompt (CMD), PowerShell, and Azure Cloud Shell all in one place.
+It usually starts up with PowerShell, which is great for managing your system because it can do more stuff than CMD.
 But if you’re more into CMD or need it for certain things, you can change your Windows Terminal to start with CMD instead.

 Changing the default terminal to CMD in Windows Terminal